-- Embrace the experience of being a beginner as this is your chance to explore the wonderful world of yoga.
+- Join the yoga community and embrace the experience of being a beginner as this is your chance to explore the wonderful world of yoga.
 If you want to know what to do before your first yoga class, you may find may article useful: The Ultimate Guide Of What To Expect In Your First Yoga Class

 If you like analysis like this, and want support getting started with Ashtanga Yoga, my new course, Ashtanga Yoga for Beginners, might be just the place for you.
 Click here to get on the waiting list!

 Is Ashtanga and Vinyasa the same?

 Ashtanga yoga is also referred to as ashtanga vinyasa yoga.
 This refers to the flow between poses and sets of poses.
 The main difference between ashtanga and vinyasa yoga is that Ashtanga yoga follows a set sequence of poses, while a vinyasa yoga class varies from class to class.

 Can beginners do ashtanga yoga?

 Beginners can definitely do Ashtanga yoga.
 Most Ashtanga yoga studios offer beginners classes or a series of beginner classes.
 Alternatively, speak to your local Ashtanga yoga studio and you may be able to start with their Mysore classes where you will be given tailored instructions for beginners.

 Ashtanga yoga is a physically demanding practice that can help improve strength and flexibility.
 A study carried out in 2004 found that Ashtanga yoga helped improve core and upper body strength.
 This is no surprise given that Ashtanga yoga is a physically demanding practice.

 Is Ashtanga harder than Vinyasa?